OSC/phylogatr/index.md

 ## About PhylogatR

 PhylogatR brings together genetic data with georeferenced specimen records.
-Analysis of these data can be conducted on the Ohio Supercomputer using R scripts or ShinyR apps provided by the Phylogatr team.
+Analysis of these data can be conducted on the Ohio Supercomputer using R scripts or R Shiny apps provided by the PhylogatR team.
 PhylogatR supports both professional biologists and educational modules intended for secondary or college classes.

 ## Teacher Resources

 We are currently developing educational modules for use in secondary and college level classes.
-Modules will support interactive analysis of Phylogatr data through ShinyR applications and include documentation for educators to facilitate classroom use and ensure specific learning objectives are met.
+Modules will support interactive analysis of PhylogatR data through R Shiny applications and include documentation for educators to facilitate classroom use and ensure specific learning objectives are met.

 You can access working drafts of these modules below.